 - A tool we were planning to use is away for service and maintenance.

-The system alerted us and also provided us with specific actions to take in order to still meet the deadline: We needed to fortify a couple of workstations, cut a specific material first and assign another appropriate tool (while the one that was originally assigned is in service).
+The system alerted us and also provided us with specific actions to take in order to still meet the deadline: We needed to fortify a couple of workstations, cut a specific material first and assign another appropriate tool (while the one that was originally assigned is being serviced).

-AI systems can dramatically improve the prediction of work order latency, and serve as a crucial enabler in maximizing on-time delivery of products and minimizing the financial damage resulting from inaccurate predictions.
-Context-dependent recommendations (actionable insights) allow manufacturers to make optimal and proactive decisions based on accurate predictions and prevent issues before they occur.
+AI systems can improve the prediction of work order latency dramatically, and serve as a crucial enabler in maximizing on-time delivery of products and minimizing the financial losses that inaccurate predictions can cause.
+Context-dependent recommendations (actionable insights) allow manufacturers to make proactive & optimal decisions based on accurate predictions and prevent issues before they occur.

 2 – Alerts on part misplacement’s

-One of the most common problems in discrete manufacturing (owning huge production sites) is the issue of misplaced parts and tools.
+One of very common problems in discrete manufacturing (owning huge production sites) is the issue of misplaced parts and tools.

 3 – Quality decisions

 You fry an egg.
 Sometimes the pan is perfect.
-Sometimes it’s ruined.
+Sometimes it’s faulty.
 After a while, you realize it’s the pan that sets the standard.
-You learn from past mistakes and go on to avoid some pans just to prevent issues.
+You learn from past mistakes and go on to avoid some pans just to prevent issues from happening.